intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 generating integration footer at all, but since the host part of the program can be compiled with a third-party C++ 17-compatible compiler, which is unaware of the clang-specific built-ins, it can result in build errors.

+`__builtin_unique_ID` is defined as follows: it accepts a variable and returns a C-string (`const char *`), which:
+- if the variable has external linkage, the string must be consistent in all translation units that reference this same variable.
+- if the variable has internal linkage, the string must be unique across all translation units.
+- return string must be the same if the built-in was called twice for the same variable within a single translation unit.

 ### DPC++ runtime